halversonm/e-commerce-back-end/README.md

 To use this application, you will need to install all dependencies by running "npm install" in the project's terminal.
 You will also need to install MySQL.
 Refer here for MySQL installation: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/

 ## Usage
-Before using the application, create a .env file.
-In this you will store your MySQL credentials, and then utilize the file to ensure MySQL Server connection.
-To start the application, install all dependencies as listed above and then run "npm start" in the terminal.
+Before using the application, configure a .env file to ensure MySQL Server connection.
+Run the schema.sql to create the database, and seed the database by using node to run the seeds/index.js file.
+To start the application, run "npm start" in the terminal.
 You can test the application by using an app like Insomnia.

-A short walkthrough video showing this app's functionality is linked here:
+A short walkthrough video showing this app's functionality is linked here: https://youtu.be/5MN1RfVF7yE

 ## Credits
 N/A